 Considering the limited space which it occupies (only 138,000 square miles-about 15 percent smaller than Wisconsin, Michigan, and Iowa taken together), Germany is a remarkably diverse country.
 Its topography ranges from the coastal lowlands on the North and Baltic Seas, where Low German is still spoken, to Alpine heights in the south.
-Bordered by nine different countries, Germany lies in the heart of Europe and acts as a bridge between the east and west.
-With its 80 million citizens, Germany is the most populous Western European nation.
+Germany lies in the heart of Europe and acts as a bridge between the east and west.
+Germany is the most populous Western European nation.
 The famed Ruhrgebiet of Germany, just north of Bonn, is Europe's largest industrial region, boasting such world-famous companies as Braun, Krupps, and Bayer.

 It is important to learn about Germany's past and present to gain a deeper insight into the country and its people.
-Before you leave, while you are there, and when you return, reflect on how Germany's unique features affect it.
-Consider, for example, that Germany is bordered by nine countries (compared to the two neighbors of the United States), which the government has to take into account when making political decisions.
+Before you leave, while there, and upon return, reflect on how Germany's unique features affect it.
+Consider, for example, that Germany is bordered by nine countries (compared to the two neighbors of the US), which the government has to take into account when making political decisions.
 The more you learn and think about German culture and everyday life, the more rewarding your stay abroad will be.